How can information in the public domain be confidential information?

 - Customer lists

-- A customer list contains customers' names, addresses, telephone numbers and other contact information.
+- A customer list contains customers' names, addresses, phone numbers and other contact information.

 - All that information is public information, and can be reproduced from any telephone directory.